The climate of Tibet:

-In the first few days after arrival in Tibet, you may experience some degree of altitude reaction.
+In the first few days after arriving in Tibet, you may experience some altitude reactions.
 Colds, insomnia, and digestive disorders are common.
-Take an adequate supply of any prescription medication you regularly use, including medicine for cold, headache, stomachache, insect bite, diarrhea, and so on, like Aspirin, Ibuprofen, Antibiotics, and throat lozenges, nasal decongestant, and vitamins, etc. Most over-the-counter medicines, such as aspirin and anti-diarrheal pills, are available in Lhasa but are more difficult to obtain outside of urban areas.
+Take an adequate supply of any prescription medication you regularly use, including medicine for colds, stomachaches, insect bites, diarrhea, and so on, such as Aspirin, Ibuprofen, Antibiotics, throat lozenges, nasal decongestant, vitamins, etc. Most over-the-counter medicines, such as aspirin and anti-diarrheal pills, are available in Lhasa but are more difficult to obtain outside urban areas.
 It is advisable to take anti-altitude sickness drugs to cope with oxygen deficiency.
-Bring Diamox pills, which are believed to be able to prevent altitude sickness effectively.
+Bring Diamox pills, which are believed to prevent altitude sickness effectively.
 Please consult your doctor before your travel to Tibet.

 2. What food to take when traveling to Tibet?

 You may take some chocolate, dried beef, hot pickled mustard tuber, biscuit, and other food and snacks you like.
 You’d better bring food with high calories.
 You may also take some gum with you, which may help relieve the symptom of syringes and headaches.
-When traveling to Tibet’s remote areas, it is good to pack some food, snacks, and drinking water.
-It is not always easy to find food or drinkable water in these areas.
-Water purification equipment, such as hand pump filters, is unnecessary, as bottled mineral water and thermoses of boiled water are available everywhere throughout Tibet.
+Packing food, snacks, and drinking water is good when traveling to Tibet’s remote areas.
+IFindingfood or drinkable water in these areas.
+It is not always easy Water purification equipment, such as hand pump filters, is unnecessary, as bottled mineral water and thermoses of boiled water are available everywhere throughout Tibet.
 Water purification tablets can be useful during trekking.
-It is a good idea to take a good quality multivitamin to supplement your diet since a supply of vegetables and fruits may not be readily available.
+Making good quality multivitamins to supplement your diet is a good idea ince a supply of vegetables and fruits may not be readily available.

 3. The necessary commodities you should take when traveling to Tibet Necessities:

-4. What kind of clothes and shoes should be taken when traveling to Tibet?
+4. What clothes and shoes should be worn when traveling to Tibet?

 The temperatures change greatly on the altiplano.
-In the north part of Tibet, people wear thick coats all year round (including July and August, which are the hottest months in most of the areas in China).
+In the northern part of Tibet, people wear thick coats all year round (including July and August, whe hottest months in most of ohe areas in China).
 The highest temperature is 4-5 degrees centigrade in northern Tibet.
 It also snows in July and August.

 The temperature difference in a single day is significant.
-In Lhasa, the temperature in July arrives at 30 degrees centigrade in the daytime but falls to 10 degrees centigrade at night.
-Sometimes it will snow or sleet at night, so you’d better take some down garments (those with hats will better), woolen sweaters, warm gloves, warm and wind-proof shoes and socks.
-Wearing several clothing layers that can be easily added or removed is the wise choice since temperatures may vary greatly within a single day.
+In Lhasa, the temperature in July arrives at 30 degrees centigrade in the daytime but falls to 10 degrees Celsius at night.
+Sometimes it will snow or sleet at night, so you’d better take some down garments (those with hats will be better), woolen sweaters, warm gloves, warm and wind-proof shoes, and socks.
+Wearing several clothing layers that can be easily added or removed is tise since temperatures may vary greatly within a single day.
 Most hotels in Tibet have no central heating.
 The air-conditioners in single rooms do not work well on a cold night.
-In winter, from November to next March, of course, you need to bring down jackets, warm sweaters, gloves, warm pants, woolen hats.
+In winter, from November to next March, of course, you need to bring down jackets, warm sweaters, gloves, warm pants, and woolen hats.
 It is freezing in the morning and evening.
-In summer, wearing a T-shirt in day time but the Jacket is necessary at the hotel in the morning and evening.
+In summer, wearing a T-shirt in day time but a jacket is necessary at the hotel in the morning and evening.

-It is imperative to have a strong, comfortable, primarily your travel covers the remote area, and you have to walk for a long distance.
-For example, if your journey reaches Everest Base Camp, you need to cover 8 km from Rongbuk Monastery to EBC and back.
+Having a strong, comfortableis imperative because our travel covers a remote area, and you have to walk for a long distance.
+For example, if your journey reaches Everest Base Camp, you must cover 8 km from Rongbuk Monastery to EBC and back.
 Lightweight boots are fine, but Tibet can be wet, and we will do extensive walking, so make sure your shoes fit well and are suitable for cold and puddles.
-It would help if you also had a pair of comfortable and tough sandals.
+It would help to have a pair of comfortable and tough sandals.